 Skillful Craftsman Education Technology Limited is a holding company with no material operations of its own.
 We currently conduct our operations through Wuxi Wangdao, the VIE, and its subsidiary.
-To date, we have financed our operations primarily through net cash flow from operations and our net proceeds of our initial public offering.
+To date, we have financed the VIE's operations primarily through net cash flow from operations and our net proceeds of our initial public offering.
 Most of our cash balances are located in the PRC and the rest are located in the U.S. under Skillful Craftsman, our Cayman Islands holding company.
 Our access to cash balances or future earnings of the VIE is only through our contractual arrangements with the VIE and its shareholders.
-Cash is transferred through our organization in the manner as follows: (i) we may transfer funds to Craftsman Wuxi through our Hong Kong subsidiary, by additional capital contributions or shareholder loans, as the case may be; (ii) WFOE may provide loans to the VIE, subject to statutory limits and restrictions; (iii) funds from the VIE to Craftsman Wuxi are remitted as services fees; (iv) Craftsman Wuxi may make dividends or other distributions to us through our Hong Kong subsidiary; and (v) the VIE may pay expenses incurred in our initial public offering made on our behalf.
+Cash is transferred through our organization in the manner as follows: (i) we may transfer funds to Craftsman Wuxi through our Hong Kong subsidiary, by additional capital contributions or shareholder loans, as the case may be; (ii) WFOE may provide loans to the VIE, subject to statutory limits and restrictions; (iii) funds from the VIE to Craftsman Wuxi are remitted as services fees; (iv) Craftsman Wuxi may make dividends or other distributions to us through our Hong Kong subsidiary; and (v) the VIE may pay expenses incurred in our initial public offering made on our behalf and we may transfer funds to the VIE for the payment of expenses incurred in our initial public offering made on our behalf.
+As of the date of this prospectus, there was no service fee owed by the VIE to Craftsman Wuxi under the exclusive business cooperation agreement as part of the VIE Agreements.